Skip to content

 # Use Anthropic Claude

-uvx mindroom config init --profile public --provider anthropic
+uvx mindroom config init --provider anthropic

 # Use Vertex AI Claude (Google Cloud)

-uvx mindroom config init --profile public-vertexai-anthropic
+uvx mindroom config init --provider vertexai_claude

 $EDITOR ~/.mindroom/.env